 Electrical Safety Services

 The Jacman Group provides a range of electrical safety services for industrial facilities throughout North America.
-We specialize in Arc Flash Safety providing Arc Flash/NFPA 70E Electrical Safety Training, facility Arc Flash Risk Assessments, and Arc Flash Personal Protective Equipment (PPE), as well as hands-on basic electrical courses, comprehensive electrical safety facility audits, including program review and development.
+We specialize in Arc Flash Safety providing Arc Flash/NFPA 70E Electrical Safety Training, facility Arc Flash Risk Assessments, and Arc Flash Personal Protective Equipment (PPE), as well as hands-on basic electrical courses, comprehensive electrical safety facility audits, electrical safety & loto program review and development, and incident investigations.